EST2374/EST2374/README.md

 - 🧑‍🎓 Currently studying and exploring the IT world
 - 💻 Passionate about cybersecurity and ethical hacking
-- 🏆 Completed many HTB modules and Easy Labs on my own
-- 🐍 Enjoy programming in Python and building handy tools
 - 📖 Always eager to learn new technologies and concepts

 ---